snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/ui/index.md

 After selecting "Create from scratch" a form will appear on the page.
 Enter your data product information and click "Create and continue" to navigate to the event specification page.

+The name of your data product must be unique to ensure proper identification and avoid conflicts.

 ![Event specifications](images/event-specifications.png)

 This page allows you to create multiple event specifications.
 You can click on any row to enter the details on this screen, or you can complete the information later.